 Speak with two or three builders.
 Many builders are very busy and may be reluctant to set a meeting date.
 Be prepared to talk on the phone about your build schedule, land location and description, and have a comfortable understanding of the Yankee Barn Homes Shell Package.
 You must make time for these meetings.
 Set them up now.

-When requesting a meeting, emphasize this is a post and beam home of panelized construction, the Shell Package is up and enclosed in 7 to 10 days and a Yankee Barn Homes Construction Supervisor works with the General Contractor’s crew to erect the shell.
+When requesting a meeting, emphasize this is a post and beam home of panelized construction, the Shell Package is delivered and a Yankee Barn Homes Construction Supervisor works with the General Contractor’s crew to erect the shell.

 This is a very good time to involve Yankee Barn Homes in the discussions.
 Yankee Barn Homes is happy to speak directly to the General Contractor to answer any questions s/he has about the Yankee Barn Homes Shell Package.